 Our limited number of scholarships for children's riding programs have been awarded.

 **Equine Assisted Therapies including Hippotherapy and Equine Assisted Psychotherapy are initiated by your therapist as these are part of a prescribed medical treatment plan.
 We are unable to discuss the option of these services with the client until a proposed treatment plan has been discussed with your therapist and our program.
 If you are interested in Hippotherapy or Equine Assisted Psychotherapy, please have your therapist contact us at 607-241-7669.
 Thank you for your understanding.

 "Colleen's attention to detail across the board is one of the reasons why Borrow Freedom is such a success.
 The animals receive the best of care, the facility is exceptionally well maintained, and she tailors something individual for each of the clients.
 They are not just up on a horse for a ride, they are participants in their own therapy.

 Borrowed Freedom also brings a wonderful sense of community to the riders and their families, the volunteers and the donors."

 BFEAT has three important scholarship drives each year.
 We host these through globalgiving.org which is an international giving platform for registered charities that are willing to undergo an extensive "vetting" process for transparency and sound practices for consideration for inclusion.
 Each project is limited in time and includes the amount we need in order to provide our scholarships for the Veterans program, the Women's program and our Therapeutic Riding and EFL/EFP programs.

 To view our current program needs, please click on the give now button to visit our program page.
+Or, you can make a donation of any amount by clicking here.
 Thank you!